 Proof #3: Images are processed 60,000 times faster by Brain than text

 To back on the Proof #3 which we have put forwarded, several educational institutions including psychological institutions have carried out several experiments to support it.
 An image was shown in a project for around 2 seconds and took down to a group of audience.
-After it was took down, the audience were asked about what they saw and they confidently responded back.
+After it was taken down, the audience were asked about what they saw and they confidently responded back.
 Next time, instead of an image, a text message was shown and took down in 2 seconds.
-When the audience were asked about what they saw, there were confident.
+When the audience were asked about what they saw, they were confident.

-So what do you get from this experience..??
+So, what do you get from this experience...??

 Moral is really simple and straight: Text is awesome to read, it takes more time for brain to process and reach.
 With the real pacing world and nature of social media, it’s not ideal to go with text replacing the images.

 Several internet marketing leaders too are supporting visual communications for social marketing.